LBHB/NEMS_PRE2018-03-09/docs/signals.md

 In the CSV file, each row represents an instant in time, and each column is a "channel" of information of this signal.
 Channels can be anything you want -- they are just there to help you group several dimensions together.

-We'll pretend the first channel is the diameter of a test subject's left pupil and the second channel is their right eye.
+For this example, we'll pretend the first channel is the diameter of a test subject's left pupil and the second channel is their right eye.
 There are only two channels and six time samples here, but in many experiments you will have tens of channels and thousands or millions of time samples.

 ### Example Signal JSON File